Submission guidelines for documents

 - Save your completed paper as a PDF and submit the PDF via EasyChair (upload paper).

-- RSD uses the University of Oxford Style Guide as a guide for styles such as dates, times, and titles.
+- RSD uses the University of Oxford Style Guide for styles such as dates, times, and titles.
 The one-page style guide covers the basics.

 - The template is a Word (.docx) document but should translate to other systems.

-- If a different format is required, please be in touch via Chat (bottom right).
+- If a different format is required, please contact email@example.com

 - Note that the headings have been set in the template and should be followed.